chimph/ha-font-clock-card/README.md

 - Display current time in 12h or 24h format
 - Choose any Google Font and font weight
-- Customize size and color
+- Customize size and colour
 - Visual editor for Lovelace
 - Optional: remove space before AM/PM